Balochistan Gets Gender Equality, Women Empowerment Policy - UrduPoint

 Balochistan Gets Gender Equality, Women Empowerment Policy

-The policy would ensure inclusion of the women in the provincial and national development by providing them equal opportunities in socio-political and spheres, said an official of the Balochistan government on Wednesday.
+The policy would ensure inclusion of the women in the provincial and national development by providing them equal opportunities in socio-political and spheres, said an official of the Balochistan government.

 Under the policy, he said the role of women in sports, socio-economic development and politics would be highlighted at provincial and national level.